Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/pmgr/pmgr.rst

 .. image:: img/pmgr_img5.png
     :align: left

-The button to change the owner of the page.
+Change the page owner button.
-Page owner can by changed only by the current owner or administrator
+Page owner can by changed only by the current owner or administrator.

 .. _pmgr_hotkeys: